Table of Contents

 The Mission System Explained

-Spec Kitty's mission system lets you choose a workflow optimized for your type of work.
-This document explains why missions exist and how they shape your experience.
+Spec Kitty's mission system lets you choose a workflow blueprint optimized for your type of work.
+This document explains why mission types exist, how they shape your experience, and how the pieces fit together.

 Why Different Missions?